-- The SCDOT Commission established prioritization criteria for each program category within six months of passage of Act 114.
-(1) - Promulgation of State Regulation 63-10(C)(3) established a methodology for application of criteria and required the State Highway Engineer to establish the weight to be used for each criteria, as well as a ranking process (outlined through SCDOT Engineering Directives).
-The methodology and application of the criteria is provided as a recommendation to the Commission for approval.
-(2) - Engineering Directives outlining weights for criteria were put into place in early 2009 and updated as necessary (3) (4) Staff applies the criteria to prioritize projects lists, which are then submitted to the Commission for approval.
+- (1) The SCDOT Commission established prioritization criteria for each program category within six months of passage of Act 114. - Promulgation of State Regulation 63-10(C)(3) established a methodology for application of criteria and required the State Highway Engineer to establish the weight to be used for each criteria, as well as a ranking process (outlined through SCDOT Engineering Directives).
+The methodology and application of the criteria is provided as a recommendation to the Commission for approval. - (3) Engineering Directives outlining weights for criteria were put into place in early 2009 and updated as necessary - (4) Staff applies the criteria to prioritize projects lists, which are then submitted to the Commission for approval.
 Projects from these lists are then presented to the Commission for inclusion in the STIP as funding is available.

 Project Type Criteria and Weighting

 Bridge Replacements 75% based on the Following Data Collected:

 Structural Condition

 Traffic Status

 Average Daily Traffic

 Average Daily Truck Traffic Percentage

 Detour Length

 25% based on Engineering Judgment in the Following Areas:

 District maintenance capabilities, frequency of repairs, effectiveness of

 repairs, funding availability, including contracts

 Coordination with other SCDOT projects

 Additional engineering review of rehab vs. replacement options

 Current and future economic/industrial development

 Route continuity and river basin upgrades

 Improved emergency services and emergency evacuation routes

 Strategic and network planning for current and future needs

 Environmental impacts

 Current and future housing developments

-New schools and/or changes in bus routes
+Constant No. 1 No. 1 of Constant New schools and/or changes in bus routes Volume to Granulta 2007

 Interstate Mainline Volume to Capacity - 30%

-Capacity Projects Public Safety - 20%

-(Widenings) Truck Traffic - 10%
+Capacity Projects Public Safety - 20% Truck Traffic - 10%

-Pavement Condition - 10%
+(Widenings) Pavement Condition - 10%

 Financial Viability - 10%

-Environmental Impacts - 10%

-Economic Development - 10%
+Environmental Impacts - 10% Economic Development - 10%

+lukuuska kakasalaa aa

 Interstate Interchange 80% based on the Following Data Collected:

 Projects Passenger Vehicle Travel Time

 Truck Vehicle Travel Time

 Passenger Vehicle Delay

 Passenger Vehicle Distance

 Truck Vehicle Distance

 Truck Vehicle Time

 Truck Detour Distance

 Design-related Fatal Crashes

 Design-related Personal Injury Crashes

 Design-related Personal Damage Crashes

 Other Fatal Crashes

 Other Personal Injury Crashes

 Other Personal Damage Crashes

 Economic Development - 10%

 Environmental Impacts - 10%

 Resurfacing Projects Pavement Condition

 (Non-interstate) Average Daily Traffic

-Average Daily Truck Traffic
+The strong is a manufacture of the strong of Average Daily Truck Traffic

 Pavement Maintenance Costs

-r arement mantee costs

 Location and Significance to Communities/Local Businesses

+- TECHNEL - SAME AND